 The Reasons 5S Is Effective

-Time spent looking for tools, waiting for missing supplies, or fixing avoidable mistakes is decreased in a neat and organized setting.
+Time spent looking for tools, waiting for missing supplies, or fixing avoidable mistakes are decreased in a neat and organized setting.
 It increases security and fosters a disciplined and involved culture.

 5S's Effect on Your Shop Floor